-The adhesives you need to be more careful with are industrial type glues which sometimes include harmful solvents which can sometimes cause skin irritation.
+The adhesives you need to be more careful with are industrial-type glues which sometimes include harmful solvents which can sometimes cause skin irritation.

-Solvent based adhesives are usually flammable, give off harmful odors and come in metallic containers.
+Solvent-based adhesives are usually flammable, give off harmful odors and come in metallic containers.
 It will always say on the packaging if there’s any chance of irritation.

-With these types of glue, it’s recommended to wear gloves, although in practice if it’s just a little bit that spills while you’re using them, you will be fine as long as you clean your hands properly afterwards.
+With these types of glue, it’s recommended to wear gloves, although in practice if it’s just a little bit that spills while you’re using them, you will be fine as long as you clean your hands properly afterward.